-PART 1: Austerity and the Promotion of the Private: Focus on Public Sector/ Public Finance
+PART 1: Austerity and the Promotion of the Private

 PART 2: Coping and Casualties: Labour and the Social

-Austerity and Social Innovation: The Case of Social Innovation Labs and Social Impact Bonds ~ Meghan Joy, John Shields and Siu Mee Cheng
+5. Austerity and the Social Innovation Agenda – Meghan Joy, John Shields, Sharon Broughton, and Siu Mee Cheng

 PART 3: Beyond Coping: Protest, Pathologies and the Development of Real Alternatives

-Politics as an Alternative to Constitutionalization ~ Stephen McBride
+6. Politics as an Alternative to Constitutionalization – Stephen McBride and Joy Schnittker

-There are many Alternatives!
-German Economic Advisory Councils and the Institutional Reproduction of Austerity Economics ~ Dieter Plehwe and Moritz Neujeffski
+7. There Could be Alternatives!
+German Economic Advisory Councils and the Institutional Reproduction of Austerity Economics – Dieter Plehwe and Moritz Neujeffski

-Market populism, its Right-Wing Off-Spring, and Left Opposition ~ Ingo Schmidt
+9. Market Populism, its Right-Wing Off-Spring, and Left Alternatives – Ingo Schmidt

-Austerity Induced Populism: The Rise of the New Right ~ Hans-Jürgen Bieling
+10. Austerity-induced Populism: The Rise and Transformation of the New Right – Hans-Jürgen Bieling